joelparkerhenderson/git-commit-message/README.md

 ## Reject these formats

-We reject some kinds of git commit message formats:
+We reject git commit message styles that put meta-information into the summary line.

+Example:

 * [bug] ...
 * (release) ...